klaytn/klaytn-docs/docs/smart-contract/testing-guide.md

     });
 });
 ```
-If you're unfamiliar with `Mocha` unit test, please check the [Mocha document](https://mochajs.org/#getting-started).
+If you are unfamiliar with `Mocha` unit test, please check the [Mocha document](https://mochajs.org/#getting-started).

 * Use contract() instead of describe()
-Structurally, testing shouldn't be much different from Mocha's.
-Your tests should contain code that Mocha will recognize as an automated test.
-The difference between Mocah and Truffle test is the contract() function.
+Structurally, the Truffle test code shouldn't be much different from the usual test code of Mocha.
+Your test should contain the code that Mocha will recognize it as an automated test.
+The difference between Mocha and Truffle test is the contract() function.
 **NOTE:** Use of the contract() function, the `account` array for specifying available accounts.

 * Contract abstractions within your tests
-Since Truffle has no way of detecting which contracts you'll need to interact with during tests, you'll need to ask for those contracts explicitly.
-One way do this is using the `artifacts.require()` method.
+Since Truffle has no way of detecting which contract you'll need to interact with during test, you should specify the contract explicitly.
+One way to do this is by using the `artifacts.require()` method.

 * `it` syntax
-This describes the test we'll write and presents a message for us to know the purpose of the test.
-You can check test message `"#1 check Greeting message"` from output below.
+This represents each test case with description.
+The description will print on the console on test-run.

 * `truffle-assertion` library
-This library allows you to easily test this revert functionality by offering the truffleAssert.reverts() and truffleAssert.fails() functions.
+This library allows you to easily test reverts or other failures by offering the `truffleAssert.reverts()` and `truffleAssert.fails()` functions.

 The output should looks like the following:
 ```